raduCatalin/doc/Js.md

 **General JS**

-* ypeof : a JavaScript unary operator used to  return a string that represents the primitive type of a variable,  don’t forget that typeof null will return “object”, and for the majority of object types (Array, Date, and others) will return also “object”.
+* typeof : a JavaScript unary operator used to  return a string that represents the primitive type of a variable,  don’t forget that typeof null will return “object”, and for the majority of object types (Array, Date, and others) will return also “object”.
 * constructor : is a property of the internal prototype property, which could be overridden by code.
 * instanceof : is another JavaScript operator that check in all the prototypes chain the constructor it returns true if it’s found and false if not.